JFL40: Fortune Feimster Has Stories To Tell

 "That’s what I sort of started with with Sweet & Salty and I’m trying to continue that here with this show so I’m excited to perform it for everybody in Montreal.”

-Fortune Feimster performs July 30 at Club Soda.
+Fortune Feimster performs Hey Y'all on July 30 at Club Soda.
 Click here for tickets.
 Just For Laughs runs July 13-31.

+Virgin Radio is a sponsor of the Just For Laughs festival, which is partly owned by parent company Bell Media.